ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 **Note:** You cannot modify OPC UA data selection configurations manually.
 You must use the REST endpoints to add or edit the configuration.

-Complete the following to configure the OPC UA data selection:
+Complete the following procedure to configure the OPC UA data selection:

 1. Using any text editor, create a file that contains an OPC UA data selection in JSON form.
     - For content structure, see [OPC UA data selection example](#opc-ua-data-selection-example).